sierraneu/CY4930/fproject22.md

 [^1]: https://www.reaction-project.eu/articles.php?article_id=3

-You can use  well-known technologies and tools to implement that application in a virtual environment, but prioritize the use of containers so it can be easily deployed in almost any system.
+You can use  well-known technologies and tools to implement that application in a virtual environment, but prioritize the use of kubernetes so it can be easily deployed in the cloud.

 ![Simple implementation of the Application](figures/mongonodejs.png)

 - [A Data Encryption Solution for Mobile Health Apps in Cooperation Environments](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3636327/)

-1. SIEM (SPLUNK, ...)
++ SIEM (SPLUNK, ...)
-2. AUDIT & LOGS (OSQUERY, ...)
++ AUDIT & LOGS (OSQUERY, ...)
-3. COMPLIANCE (SCAP, LYNIS, ...)
++ COMPLIANCE (SCAP, LYNIS, ...)
-4. HIDS (OSSEC)
++ HIDS (OSSEC)
-5. MALWARE Detection (YARA, ...)
-6. Public Key Infrastructure (PKI)
++ Public Key Infrastructure (PKI)
-7. You can propose one different technology/tool but it needs to be approved by the instructor
++ You can propose one different technology/tool but it needs to be approved by the instructor

 Once your application is deployed you need to provide the proper security countermeasures so the HIS security requirements are satisfied.
 Use at least any 4 of the following protection tools/technologies

 # Scenario "BanKo".
-Performance analysis of Botan cryptographic library in a PostQuatnum World.
+Performance analysis of cryptographic library in a PostQuatnum World.

 [Open Quantum Safe](https://github.com/open-quantum-safe) is a modern cryptographic library in C with an included python binding, which allows to use it from python programs.`OQS` is C library for prototyping and experimenting with quantum-resistant cryptography.

-Among other advantages, Botan includes *Post-Quantum* cryptographic algorithms:
+Among other advantages, OQS includes *Post-Quantum* cryptographic algorithms:
 + Digital signature scheme *XMSS*
 + Key  agreement schemes *McEliece* and *NewHope*